When you’re choosing which cinema to visit, you’re going to want to look at the big picture…

 Picturehouse Central | Soho

-Tickets here don’t come cheap, although the Central London location, beautiful design, all-day cafe, first floor bar, and pick’a’mix served buy the cup (meaning you can really squash things in to get the most for your money) almost make up for it.
+Tickets here don’t come cheap, although the Central London location, beautiful design, all-day cafe, first floor bar, and pick’n’mix served by the cup (meaning you can really squash things in to get the most for your money) almost make up for it.
+Plus, members can access (and bring 3 friends to) the stylish rooftop bar.
 They also have a dedicated documentary screen which means – beyond big blockbusters, indie, arthouse, and foreign language films – they screen daily documentaries from around the world.

 BFI Southbank | Waterloo